kattrali/clamshell/README.md

 ## Integration Usage

-To launch ClamShell as a popover, call `open clamshell://searchText=text` and append `&x=500&y=600` where `x` and `y` are the origin coordinates for the top left corner of the popover, relative to the bottom left corner of the screen.
+To launch ClamShell as a popover, call `open clamshell://searchText=text` and append `&x=500&y=600` where `x` and `y` are the origin coordinates for the popover arrow, relative to the bottom left corner of the screen.

 ![ClamShell Window](https://github.com/kattrali/clamshell/raw/master/ClamShell%20Popover.png)

+Example usage for ClamShell, integrated into Redcar Editor.